pulsar-observers/pulsar-observers.github.io/_posts/tutorials/2019-12-09-observations.md

 If you know your pulsar is exceptionally bright, the duration can be shortened to 30 minutes, ``00:30:00``.
 Likewise, if your pulsar is exceptionally dim, set the duration to 2 hours, ``02:00:00``.

 RA: Retrieve the right ascension from the [Australia Telescope National Facility website](https://www.atnf.csiro.au/people/pulsar/psrcat/) (ATNF Pulsar Catalog).
 Scroll down to "Pulsar names" and enter your pulsar name, and click **Get Ephemeris.** You may think you are getting results for another pulsar, but the catalog simply uses synonyms for the pulsar names given in different epochs.
 For example, searching for PSR B0655+64 renders results for PSR J0700+6418, but these are the same object.
-Fill in with the value for "RAJ," where the "J" indicated the J2000 epoch.
+Fill in with the value for **RAJ**, where the **J** indicated the J2000 epoch.

 DEC: Likewise, retrieve the **DECJ** value from ATNF, making sure to add the **+** or **-** sign.